TheRealKushi/Naked-And-Afraid-Plugin/README.md

 enable-countdown: true
 # Value that determines the duration of the cooldown (in seconds).
 countdown-duration: 10
-# Color Value that determines the cooldown bossbar's color - see Minecraft Formatting Codes for help.
+# Color Value that determines the countdown bossbar's color.
+Valid values: BLUE, GREEN, PINK, PURPLE, RED, WHITE, YELLOW.
 countdown-color: RED
 # Value that determines whether the player will be frozen in place until cooldown is over.
 countdown-freeze: true